google/gnxi/oc_config_validate/docs/testclasses.md

 All Update values are expected to be of the same Type, as 'string_val', 'int_val', etc.

+> This Testclass might not be useful for testing paths to Containers, as it has several Leafs of likely different value types.

 Args:
  *  **xpaths**: List of gNMI paths to subscribe to.
 Paths can contain wildcard '*'.
  *  **updates_count**: Number of expected Update messages.